Edith Renfrow Smith: Later life and honors

-She was featured in a piece, "She was an education pioneer.
+Renfrow Smith was featured in a piece, "She was an education pioneer.
 At 108, Edith Renfrow Smith shares her life lessons," on the NBC News website in February 2023.

-She was featured in an NPR Weekend Edition interview with Scott Simon, "Meet the woman who has witnessed over 100 years of Black history in Chicago", broadcast on Feb.
+She was featured in an NPR Weekend Edition interview with Scott Simon, "Meet the woman who has witnessed over 100 years of Black history in Chicago," broadcast on Feb.
 11, 2023.

 In April 2023, the Grinnell Chapter Daughters of the American Revolution honored Edith Renfrow Smith with the DAR's Women in American History award.
 The award acknowledges outstanding contributions of women who have made a contribution or a difference in their communities.

-On the occasion of her 109th birthday on July 14, 2023, she was featured in both the Chicago Sun-Times and on WGN Channel 9.
+On her 109th birthday on July 14, 2023, she was featured in both the Chicago Sun-Times and on WGN Channel 9.

-In January 2024, an illustrated biography of her life was published: "No One is Better than You: Edith Renfrow Smith and the Power of a Mother's Words."
+In January 2024, an illustrated biography of her life was published: No One is Better than You: Edith Renfrow Smith and the Power of a Mother's Words.

 On March 26, 2024, she was interviewed online for "The Conversation with Al McFarlane," for Insight News.
 She was the cover story for the April 8, 2024 print edition of Insight News of Minneapolis, Minnesota.
 This edition featured three articles about her life.

-For her 110th birthday, making her one of the rare supercentenarians, she was featured in an article in the Chicago Sun Times.
+For her 110th birthday, she was featured in an article in the Chicago Sun Times.

 On September 21, 2024, at the age of 110, she was inducted into the Iowa African American Hall of Fame.

 On September 28, 2024, she was present with family as Renfrow Hall was named in her honor at Grinnell College.

-In celebration of her 111th birthday, she was once again interviewed by the Chicago Sun Times and was also featured in a piece by the University of Chicago Medicine as the oldest participant in their SuperAging Research Initiative.
+In celebration of her 111th birthday, she was once again interviewed by the Chicago Sun-Times, and was also featured in a piece by the University of Chicago Medicine as the oldest participant in their SuperAging Research Initiative.

+On January 6, 2026, NPR published her obituary a few days after her death.